antrea-io/antrea/docs/windows.md

 ### Components that run on Windows

-The following components need to be configured to run antrea as the networking provider for a Windows Node:
+The following components need to be configured to run Antrea as the networking provider for a Windows Node:

 * standard [kubernetes components](https://kubernetes.io/docs/setup/production-environment/windows/user-guide-windows-nodes/)
 * OVS daemons